williamhorning/williamhorning/src/content/docs/lightning/seven/hosting.md

 # Hosting 0.7.x

-The recomended way to host Lightning 0.7.x is to use Docker and Docker Compose.
+The recommended way to host Lightning 0.7.x is to use Docker and Docker Compose.
 This allows you to use containers and run it more easily using container management software.